kevin-chalmers/set08103/lectures/lecture01/README.md

 ### DevOps-toolchain

 A key concept in DevOps is the creation of a *DevOps-toolchain*: a series of tools and techniques that support the goals of DevOps.
-There are different interpreations, but the image below illustrates one set of stages:
+There are different interpretations, but the image below illustrates one set of stages:

 <p><a href="https://commons.wikimedia.org/wiki/File:Devops-toolchain.svg#/media/File:Devops-toolchain.svg"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Devops-toolchain.svg/1200px-Devops-toolchain.svg.png" alt="Devops-toolchain.svg"></a><br>By <a href="//commons.wikimedia.org/w/index.php?title=User:Kharnagy&amp;action=edit&amp;redlink=1" class="new" title="User:Kharnagy (page does not exist)">Kharnagy</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="https://creativecommons.org/licenses/by-sa/4.0" title="Creative Commons Attribution-Share Alike 4.0">CC BY-SA 4.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=51215412">Link</a></p>